-Many homes don’t have enough space for enough solar panels or they get too much shade.
+However, many homes lack the roof space for enough solar panels, or they get too much shade.

-In that case, the solar panels won’t be able to produce enough power to support the home all day.
-You’ll need to use power from the electric company.
+Unfortunately, in that case, the solar panels won’t produce enough power to support the home, and you’ll still need to use energy from the electric grid.

 Going Off-Grid With Solar

-Depending on where you live, it’s possible to not need your power company at all.
+Depending on where you live, it’s possible to not need your power company.

 When the sun’s out during the day, your solar panels might be able to provide enough electricity to power your home.
 But what happens at night?

-I have a small, 2kW solar panel system, so they don’t produce enough electricity to take my house off-grid.
-I’d need roughly an 8kW system for my small house.
+I have a small, 2kW solar panel system, which doesn’t produce enough electricity to take my house off the grid.
+I’d need roughly an 8kW system for that.

 For most people, going off-grid is an expensive project.
-You need enough solar panels as well as a battery large enough to hold the excess power.
-That puts it out of reach for many homeowners.
+It requires enough solar panels and a battery large enough to hold the excess electricity.

-Solar power is one of the clean, renewable sources of power.
-It doesn’t pollute the air or water, although some of the materials used to make the panels are toxic.
+Solar power is one of the clean, renewable sources of energy.
+It doesn’t pollute the air or water, although some materials used to make the panels are toxic.

 The only major downside to using solar power is how much space it takes up.
-Near my house is a huge solar farm that takes up acres and acres of land.
+Near my house is a massive solar farm that takes up acres and acres of land.

 Putting solar panels on existing buildings, however, avoids that problem.
 They make use of space that’s otherwise not being used.

-Your garage roof protects your car from the elements, so you might as well make it even more useful by adding solar panels to produce energy.
+Your garage roof protects your car from the elements, so make it even more helpful by adding solar panels to produce energy.

 Once you’ve installed your solar panels, the next step is to channel that power to your garage.
 But there’s more to charging your EV than just plugging it in.
-To make sure you have the right type of outlet electric vehicle, check out our guide here.
+To make sure you have the correct type of outlet for electric vehicles, check out our guide here.